IntentArchitect/Docs/articles/whats-new/2023/10/index.md

 ![Sample Service Designer diagram](images/services-diagrams.png)

-For more detail, refer to the [product release notes](xref:release-notes.intent-architect-v4.1). and watch out for the webinar we did covering the 4.1 on [Youtube](https://intentarchitect.com/#/redirect/?category=resources&subCategory=Webinars&additionalData=webinars-playlist-youtube).
+For more detail, refer to the [product release notes](xref:release-notes.intent-architect-v4.1). and watch out for our email with the link to the webinar covering the 4.1 changes.

 Available from: